LaunchCodeEducation/java-web-development/docs/_sources/chapters/collections/data-structures.rst.txt

 the new String to the end of our list with ``students.add(newStudent)``.
 The ``.add()`` method is provided by the `ArrayList Class <http://docs.oracle.com/javase/7/docs/api/java/util/ArrayList.html>`__.
-There are lots of other ArrayList methods to get familiar with as you find necessary.
+There are lots of other ArrayList methods to get familiar with, some of which we will discuss in more detail below.

+Note that our program imports ``java.util.ArrayList`` to take advantage of this Java provided class.

 Below the ``do-while`` loop are two different loops that demonstrate two ways you can loop through a list in Java.
 Here’s the first, which